mamba-org/provision-with-micromamba/README.md

 ### `environment-file`

-The environment.yml or .lock file for the conda environment.
+(Required, default "environment.yml") The environment.yml or .lock file for the conda environment.
 If 'false', no enviroment will be created (only Micromamba will be installed) and you should provide 'channels'.
+See the [Conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) for more information.

 ### `environment-name`

-(Optional) The name of the conda environment (defaults to name from the environment.yml file).
+(Optional) The name of the conda environment.
+Defaults to name from the environment.yml file.
 Required if 'environment-file' is a '.lock' file or 'false'.

 ### `micromamba-version`

-(Optional) Version of micromamba to use, eg. '0.20' (default 'latest').
+(Optional, default "latest") Version of micromamba to use, eg. '0.20'.
+See https://github.com/mamba-org/mamba/releases/ for a list of releases.

 ### `extra-specs`